-Bedroom 1 has a double bed, a heating unit, a desk, a chest of drawers, shelving and a wardrobe.
+Bedroom 1 has a double bed, a heating unit, a desk, and a wardrobe.

 Additional fees.
 Special Landlord Policies